sekuryti/World-Congress/README.md

 # World-Congress Decentralized Autonomous Organization (WCDAO)

-Name your DAO
+## Name
 WCDAO

-Describe the DAO’s goals as explicitly as possible Global congress for all world citizens who believe in peace, community, compassion, empathy, justice, freedom and absolute liberty.
+## Describe the DAO’s goals as explicitly as possible
+Global congress for all world citizens who believe in peace, community, compassion, empathy, justice, freedom and absolute liberty.

-Top 3 expected principles of this organization
+## Top 3 expected principles of this organization
 * Educate
 * Motivate
 * Create

-Which decisions/systems can the DAO control?
+## Which decisions/systems can the DAO control?
 * Budget Allocation
 * Hiring
 * Projects